mperignon/2016-02-04-Flagstaff/lessons/python/06-functions.md

 The boiling point of water in Kelvin should be 373.15 K, not 273.15 K!

 Functions make code easier to debug by isolating each possible source of error.
-In this case, the first term of the equation, `((temp - 32) * (5/9))`, is returning 0 (instead of 100) when the temperature is 212 F. If we look at each part of that expression, we find:
+In this case, we know the error happened inside the function.
+When we look closely, we can see that the first term of the equation, `((temp - 32) * (5/9))`, must be returning 0 (instead of 100) when the temperature is 212 F. If we test each part of that expression, we find:

 ~~~ {.python}
 5/9